-The venue is always somewhere you wouldn’t normally go to!
+The Music Festivals are always somewhere you wouldn’t normally go to!

 Most music festivals take place in locations that are not cited in any guidebooks or travel pages.
 And more often than not they are held in some truly magnificent places which are really worth visiting.
 Music festivals open you up to a new range of places to visit and enjoy.
 I’ve found myself at festivals hosted on beaches, in the mountains, in a castle, and so many more extraordinary places I would never have thought of going to were it not for these events.